Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 = Features: =

 * Adds the Portuguese VAT identification number (NIF/NIPC) to the WooCommerce Checkout fields, Order admin fields, Order Emails and "Thank You" page;
-* It's possible to edit the customer's NIF/NIPC field on "My Account - Billing Address" and on the User edit screen on wp-admin.
+* It’s possible to edit the customer’s NIF/NIPC field on "My Account - Billing Address" and on the User edit screen on wp-admin.
-* NIF/NIPC check digit validation (if activated via filter)
+* NIF/NIPC check digit validation (if activated via filter, or block option)
+* WooCommerce High-Performance Order Storage compatible
+* WooCommerce Checkout Block compatible (in beta)

 = Are you already issuing automatic invoices on your WooCommerce store? =